flashbots/pm/README.md

 On Jan 6th 2021, we entered the Flashbots Alpha phase by establishing a proof-of-concept communication channel between traders and miners.
 This proof-of-concept is made of two components: MEV-Geth, a slightly modified fork of the Ethereum Geth client, and MEV-Relay, a transaction bundle relayer.

 **How it works:**
-* A trader sends a Flashbots bundle to MEV-Relay.
+* A searcher sends a Flashbots bundle to MEV-Relay.
 The bundle contains:
-  * one or several transactions that can be the trader's and/or pending transactions in the mempool
+  * one or several transactions that can be the searcher's and/or pending transactions in the mempool
   * a sealed tip that is paid to the miner
 * MEV-Relay receives this bundle and sends it to all whitelisted MEV-Geth miners
 * Miners receive Flashbots bundles through MEV-Geth.